xeruf/mostr/README.md

 - `#TAG` - set tag filter (empty: list all used tags)
 - `+TAG` - add tag filter
 - `-TAG` - remove tag filters
-- `?STATE` - filter by state (type or description) - plain `?` to reset, `??` to show all
+- `?STATUS` - filter by status (type or description) - plain `?` to reset, `??` to show all

-State descriptions can be used for example for Kanban columns or review flows.
+Status descriptions can be used for example for Kanban columns or review flows.
-An active tag or state filter will also set that attribute for newly created tasks.
+An active tag or status filter will also set that attribute for newly created tasks.

 ### Available Columns

 - `id`
 - `parentid`
 - `name`
-- `state`
+- `state` - indicator of current progress
+- `status` - pure task status
-- `hashtags`
+- `hashtags` - list of hashtags set for the task
 - `tags` - values of all nostr tags associated with the event, except event tags
 - `desc` - last note on the task
 - `description` - accumulated notes on the task